ChelseaEgan/AssemblyLanguage/README.md

 # AssemblyLanguage
-This is a program for the Assembly Language course at Oregon State University.

 This program prompts the user for 10 integers, reads them in as a string, validates their input and converts to digits, converts the digits back to strings and displays them to the user, then calculates and  displays the sum and average of those digits.